Travel Unity Event Standards

 Indicator 1: Input from local business groups/chambers/neighborhood associations is taken into account around general programming/products.

-Indicator 2: Priority is placed on selecting local businesses and vendors for event procurement needs
+Indicator 2: Priority is placed on selecting local businesses and vendors for event procurement needs.

 Indicator 1: Details on events that bring an unusual amount of foot or vehicle traffic to a commercial/downtown area are communicated with businesses.